-Learn more about WDFW supports sustainable commercial fisheries management, and opportunities to find seafood locally, at wdfw.wa.gov/LocalWASeafood.
+Learn more about WDFW supports sustainable commercial fisheries management, and opportunities to find locally sourced seafood, at wdfw.wa.gov/LocalWASeafood.
 Hear from some of the commercial fishers helping to support fish for the future, in our video below.

 Another ESRP program is the Shore Friendly program, funding local efforts that provide stewardship incentives to shoreline landowners.
 With the goals of reducing shoreline armoring, such as bulkheads and seawalls, and restoring shoreline habitat, the program engages private landowners and communities to encourage changes in how they manage their shorelines.